Homeowner Rehab ProgramLow Interest Home and Commercial Rehab Program

 Homeowners who have children under the age of six are encouraged to apply.
 To schedule a free lead inspection of your property or to learn more about the lead and rehab programs at the MRA, please contact Andrew Scarano, Director of Neighborhood Revitilization at 781-397-1940 or visit the MRA office at 176 Pearl Street.

 All inspections will be paid by the MRA for eligible homeowners who go through this program.

 Lead Water Pipe Replacement

-50% median income or lower - 0%.
-Loan can be deferred , payable only upon sale or refinancing in hardship cases.
+50% median income or lower - 0% interest rate (in hardship cases, loan can be deferred , payable only upon sale or refinancing).

-All the above financing requirements may be waived or changed on the recommendation of the Director of Neighborhood Revitalization and the approval by the Executive Director of the Malden Redevelopment Authority.
+The above financing requirements may be waived or changed on the recommendation of the Director of Neighborhood Revitalization and with the approval of the Executive Director of the MRA.

-1. The City of Malden through the Malden Redevelopment Authority (MRA) operates a Residential Housing Rehabilitation Program which addresses the repair of owner occupied one to four family structures and investor owner properties.
-This rehab program is required to test for and remove if necessary, any lead based paint hazards.
+1. The City of Malden, through the MRA, operates a Residential Housing Rehabilitation Program which addresses the repair of owner occupied one to four family structures and investor owned properties.
+This rehab program is required to test for and remove, if necessary, any lead based paint hazards.

-2. A federal lead program is open to low/moderate income individuals or families, of owner occupied homes.
-This Lead-Abatement program is funded through the HUD Office of Healthy Homes and Lead Hazard Control, and CDBG.
+2. A Federal lead program is available to low to moderate income individuals or families, of owner occupied homes.
+This Lead Abatement program is funded through the HUD Office of Healthy Homes and Lead Hazard Control, and CDBG.
 This program has de-leaded over 1000 housing units since 1994.